 Statistically, more family businesses fail than succeed.
 Why?
 There are several theories and even more opinions on why families, in particular, confront challenges with long-term success but there is some good news.
 There's a method to the madness when it comes to running a family business that can help create an organization that's not only functional but also highly successful.External Advisors Are Key

-With tough economic times affordability is an obstacle for many family run businesses and a barrier to getting the help they need.
-However if there is room in the budget employing outside advisers is a smart strategy for learning how to navigate some of the more challenging and inevitable family-business dynamics.
-Advisory boards are a great way to keep focus on priorities without being swayed or absorbed by family matters.
+With tough economic times, affordability is an obstacle for many family-run businesses and a barrier to getting the help they need.
+However, if there is room in the budget employing outside advisers is a smart strategy for learning how to navigate some of the more challenging and inevitable family-business dynamics.
+Advisory boards are a great way to keep the focus on priorities without being swayed or absorbed by family matters.
 While most boards are comprised of outsiders there's no reason why family members couldn't be involved as well.
 Or councils comprised of only family can be created with a designated representative to address the board and keep the family voice heard.Strong Governance Ensures Equity

-Moving beyond first generation in a family run business is not without challenges.
-However with the right external expertise governance and a few solid tips on managing goals and expectations businesses can harness the power of family ownership and professional leadership to grow and thrive into the next generation and beyond.
+Moving beyond the first generation in a family-run business is not without challenges.
+However, with the right external expertise governance and a few solid tips on managing goals and expectations businesses can harness the power of family ownership and professional leadership to grow and thrive into the next generation and beyond.